MartynOrchard1/D201-Assignment-1/README.md

 - **MovieLibrary.Tests/** – xUnit test project covering backend functionality, users can also find the UI Tests inside of this folder `Ui Tests/`
 - **images/** – Screenshots from manual UI tests
 - **Test Notes.md** – Manual testing documentation this can be found inside of the Ui Tests/ folder
+- **CHANGELOG.md** – Tracks changes between all versions | currently only: v1.0.0 and v1.1.0

 ## Features
 - Add, edit, and delete movies